What is Shipsurance, its terms and conditions, prices, and how to file an insurance claim.

-If you do not see the Insurance column, click the Columns drop-down (if using ShipStation classic) or the Layout button ( if using ShipStation V3) and check the Insurance column option.
+If you do not see the Insurance column, click the Columns button and enable the Insurance column.

-Click the Shipsurance link to submit your claim.
+Click the Shipsurance link and follow the onscreen instructions to submit your claim.

-If your Shipsurance claim requires that you send your customer a form to sign, you may download it from the attachment at the bottom of this article.
+If your Shipsurance claim requires that you send your customer a physical form to sign, you may download the claim statement/affidavit to send to them.

 If the Insurance field in ShipStation is blank, that means no insurance was purchased for the order when the label was created.

-Once you have filed a Shipsurance claim, you can review the Shipsurance Claim Status here.
+Once you have filed a Shipsurance claim, you can review the claim on the Shipsurance Claim Status page.

-When you void a label that includes Shipsurance, you will immediately receive a refund to your Shipsurance account, which then be available in your Shipsurance balance to use right away.
+When you void a label that includes Shipsurance, you will immediately receive a refund to your Shipsurance balance.
+This refund will then be available to use right away.

-Your ShipStation invoice contains a list of your Shipsurance purchases, which you can download from
+Your ShipStation invoice contains a list of your Shipsurance purchases that you can download from

 Settings > Account > Subscription.
 Click the link to view past invoices.
-You can then download any invoice you require.
+Then download any invoice you need.

 You can also run either the